stadt-karlsruhe/ckanext-extractor/README.rst

 #################
 A CKAN_ extension for automatically extracting text and metadata from datasets.

-*ckanext-extractor* extracts text and metadata from your datasets' resources and adds them to the search index so that they can be used to find your data.
+*ckanext-extractor* extracts text and metadata from your resources and adds them to the search index so that they can be used to find your data.

 .. _CKAN: https://www.ckan.org